dharvison/board-game-finder/README.md

 I chose these features because they will help me organize my game collection and keep track of the games I hope to play soon.
 Board Game Finder was designed to be the game website I want to use.
 I'm always looking to try out a new game, and connect with people who love board games in my area.

-## Tests

-Test are implemented via jest as *.test.js and can be run from the directories with `npm test`.

 ## Basic Flow